antran1245/WebScraper/README.md

 ## Information

-### Progress
+### Current Progress

-Able to manually create function to read and parse into csv file.
+[x] Able to manually create functions to read and parse into csv file.

+[ ] Automatic parse all information from passing arguments.

+[ ] Sort information into the correct columns.
 ### Run
 - Require being in a virtual environment
 `python webScraper.py`